nv-morpheus/Morpheus/docs/source/developer_guide/guides/1_simple_python_stage.md

 ```
 We use the default configuration with the `DEBUG` logging level.
 The logger will output to both the console and a file.
 The logging handlers are non-blocking since they utilize a queue to send the log messages on a separate thread.

 We can also use `configure_logging` to add one or more logging handlers to the default configuration.
 The added handlers will also be non-blocking.
-The following is from the
-[Grafana example](../../../../examples/digital_fingerprinting/production/grafana/README.md) where we add a [Loki](https://grafana.com/oss/loki/) logging handler to also publish Morpheus logs to a Loki log aggregation server.
+The following is from the Grafana example (`examples/digital_fingerprinting/production/grafana/README.md`) where we add a [Loki](https://grafana.com/oss/loki/) logging handler to also publish Morpheus logs to a Loki log aggregation server.
 ```python
 loki_handler = logging_loki.LokiHandler(
     url=f"{loki_url}/loki/api/v1/push",